haligonda/haligonda.github.io/_drafts/2020-5-2-GreatestHost.md

 > A species of subsocial dung beetles (Passalidae) has an average lifespan of greater than 2 years in the wild (hardly a clean environment!), and approximately 5 years in captivity (Cambefort and Hanski, 1991).
 This is not so different from our favorite species for studying acquired immunity, the house mouse, mus musculus, which has an average lifespan in the wild of approximately 1 year and a lifespan in captivity of 2–5 years.
 A second example is the lobster (Homarus americanus), which has been studied extensively due to its commercial importance.
 Lobsters reach sexual maturity at 5-8 years.
 Including predation, disease, and storm damage, the natural mortality rate of juveniles and adults (excluding human harvesting) is very low with estimates ranging from 2%–8% per year (Thomas, 1973; Ennis et al., 1986; Fogarty, 1995).

 Examples of parasites that change their virulence in response to their host are also abundant.
-For example, malaria ([(Nash, 2002](https://www.ncbi.nlm.nih.gov/pubmed/12643994)) and [trypansomes](https://www.who.int/trypanosomiasis_african/parasite/en/).
+For example, malaria ([Nash, 2002](https://www.ncbi.nlm.nih.gov/pubmed/12643994)) and [trypansomes](https://www.who.int/trypanosomiasis_african/parasite/en/).

-As a final example of parasitic co-evolution, a study on "invertebrate iridescent viruses" showed that infections were nonlethal and that "the frequency of infection was directly correlated with species proportion, a hallmark of frequency-dependent coevolution ((Hernandez et al., 2000)[https://www.ncbi.nlm.nih.gov/pubmed/11129714])."
+As a final example of parasitic co-evolution, a study on "invertebrate iridescent viruses" showed that infections were nonlethal and that "the frequency of infection was directly correlated with species proportion, a hallmark of frequency-dependent coevolution ([Hernandez et al., 2000](https://www.ncbi.nlm.nih.gov/pubmed/11129714))."

 In light of this evidence, Dr. Hedrick rightly raises the question:
 > "Perhaps the question is not why invertebrates manage to succeed in the absence of an acquired immune system, but rather, why do we vertebrates have pathogens that necessitate acquired immunity?"

-# Parasitic Optimization
+## Parasitic Optimization

 What are the constraints and considerations of the parasites in their careful co-evolutionary balance with their hosts?
 The parasites are maximizing for reproduction.
 This is often called R0, the number of new infections caused by an infected host.
 The factors influencing reproduction are transmission rate and virulence:

 Transmission rate is "simply the rate at which a parasite is successfully spread from host to host, and transmission can occur over the length of infection that is determined by a combination of the host life span, the death rate due to infection, and the rate of parasite clearance."
-This is $$\frac{number of infections}{time}$$ and depends not only on the aforementioned features like host life span but also how mobile the host remains during infection and how often an interaction with a naive host leads to transmission (how contagious).
+This is $$\frac{\mathit{N_I}}{Time}$$ where $$N_I$$ is the number of infections and depends not only on the aforementioned features like host life span but also how mobile the host remains during infection and how often an interaction with a naive host leads to transmission (how contagious).

 Virulence is "the cost of infection to the host ... it is assumed to be associated with the rapidity and extent of in-host parasite replication."
 I like to think of this in abstract terms as the raw amount of energy the parasite is taking from its host in order to replicate.